josephsenior/Grinta-Agent/docs/api/python-sdk.md

 ---

-**The Python SDK provides a powerful, Pythonic interface to all OpenHands functionality!**
+**The Python SDK provides a powerful, Pythonic interface to all Forge functionality!**